Perpetual-Labs/uqle-slurm/README.md

 The Slurm version that will be built and installed onto the cluster head node.

-**Note:** This is used as an argument to the head node script.
+**Note:** This is used as an argument to the boot action script.

 </td>
 <td>

 `21.08.8` - as of *05-2022*

-**Note:** The head node already has slurm installed, but is rebuilt and re-installed in a custom action in order to enable the Slurm REST API.
-It is only rebuilt and re-installed on the head node, so this may need to be changed if the Slurm version used by ParallelCluster changes in future.
+**Note:** The nodes already have slurm installed, but is rebuilt and re-installed in a custom action in order to enable the Slurm REST API.
+The cluster obtains Slurm binaries from an nfs-share, so rebuilding Slurm on the head node will propogate to the cluster.

 </td>
 </tr>